ch-stark/gatekeeperblog/blog/blog.md

    - Installation of Gatekeeper.
    - Configuration of Gatekeeper instances and exclusion of namespaces.
    - Verification of Gatekeeper's operational status.
-   - Installation of the Gatekeeper library.
+   - Installation of the Contraint-Templates of the [Gatekeeper library](https://github.com/open-policy-agent/gatekeeper-library).
    - Installation of Custom Constraint Templates.
-   - Installation of a Custom Constraints.
+   - Installation of a Custom Constraints (examples can be found at gatekeeper library).
    - Installation of Mutation-Rules
    - checks depending on the Kubernetes-Version
    - Policies to monitor also Admission-Events